Scalarized black holes in the Einstein-Maxwell-scalar theory with a quasi-topological term: Discussions

 \section{Discussions}

-We have studied the Einstein-Scalar-Maxwell theory with quasi-topological term.
+We have studied the EMS theory with quasi-topological term.
 Introducing exponential coupling $e^{\alpha \phi^2}$ to Maxwell term, quasi-topological term, and both terms, we obtain three sets of $n=0,1,2,\cdots$ scalarized charged black holes by taking into account tachyonic instability of dyonic RN black hole.
 The stability of all scalarized charged black holes with respect to radial perturbations are reached by examining the qualitative behavior of the potential as well as by obtaining exponentially growing modes for $s$-mode scalar perturbation.
 We find that all $n=0$ black holes are stable, whereas all $n=1,2$ black holes are unstable.
 This is consistent with the results for the EMS theory with exponential coupling~\cite{Myung:2018jvi} and quadratic coupling~\cite{Myung:2019oua}, and for the Einstein-Maxwell-conformally coupled scalar theory with exponential and quadratic couplings~\cite{Zou:2020zxq}.
 This implies that the $n=0$ scalarized black hole is meaningful among infinite scalarized black holes.
 Also, the $n=0$ scalarized black hole is regarded as the endpoint of the evolution of unstable dyonic RN black hole.
+From (Right) Fig. 5, (Right) Fig. 8, and (Right) Fig. 11, it is clear that the $n=0$ scalarized black hole is entropically preferred than the dyonic RN black hole.

 At this stage, we wish to ask a question of why the $n=0$ black hole is always stable.
 All $n=0$ black holes include the threshold of tachyonic stability and their region could be extended as a bound like $\alpha \ge \alpha_0$.
 One exceptional case corresponds to the $n=0$ black hole found from the EGBS theory with quadratic coupling~\cite{Silva:2017uqg,Blazquez-Salcedo:2018jnn}.
 This black hole is unstable because its allowed region is not a bound but a band~\cite{Myung:2019oua}.
 The band appeared because of the regularity condition.